XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 Aborted (core dumped)
 ```

-The paths to the configuration file (`/home/rippled/.config/ripple/rippled.cfg`) and the database path (`/var/lib/rippled/db`) may vary depending on your system.
+The paths to the config file (`/home/rippled/.config/ripple/rippled.cfg`) and the database path (`/var/lib/rippled/db`) may vary depending on your system.

 Possible solutions: